Email FacebookTwitterMenu burgerClose thin

 While a 529 plan’s investment growth is not subject to federal taxes, many states also offer tax deductions or credits for contributions to their state’s 529 plans.
 This tax treatment can result in substantial savings compared to taxable investment accounts.

 529 plans also offer high contribution limits, which can be advantageous for those who want to invest large sums of money over time.
-Though many people stick with the annual gift tax exclusion ($18,000 in 2024).
+However, many people stick with the annual gift tax exclusion ($19,000 in 2025).
 Additionally, account holders retain control of the funds and can change the beneficiary to another eligible family member if the original beneficiary decides not to pursue higher education.

 Types of 529 Plans